 We will provide your organization with detail reporting of our findings, review them with you, and guide you through the necessary steps required to correct them.
 We strongly suggest that a scan be performed at least once a quarter.

 In discussions with dozens of our clients, the topic ultimately leads to the protection of their data assets.
 The rise of Ransomware over the last several years is of particular concern.
 Whereas cyber criminals were once targeting valuable data that could be sold (credit cards, S.I.N) that behavior has changed.
 Thieves have learned that making money off of this type of information is difficult, dangerous and in decreasing availability.
-Its much easier to merely deny a user of their data, than to steal it.
-Ransomware targets any organization or individual, with data that is important to the owner.
-That’s just about everyone.

 Due to the dramatic increase in successful attacks, we understand that sophisticated software and education tools are required.
 Virtugard was founded for just this purpose.